Choice Modeling Analytics—Benefits of New Methods

 - Develop new products and services for targeted subgroups of the total population (based on customer-level model parameters).

-- Improve retention and acquisition campaigns by targeting segments or individuals that exhibit high preferences for particular product features (based on customer-level
+- Improve retention and acquisition campaigns by targeting segments or individuals that exhibit high preferences for particular product features (based on customer-level model parameters).

 - Test more complete and complex models of purchase decision making.